brndnmtthws/brndn-io/content/posts/failing-upwards/index.md

 ## The Alternative: Failing Downwards

-The contrast to failing upwards is clear in how people respond to setbacks:
+You can see the difference in how people respond to setbacks:

 - Those who fail downwards see failure as evidence of personal deficiency
 - They ruminate on what went wrong rather than what to do next